estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 </script>
 ```

-because there's no such `JS` file to download.
+because there's no such `JS` file to download.😅

 ```html
 // DONT combine inline JS and src